 5 Disadvantages of Cloud Computing

 1) Possible downtime.
 Cloud computing makes your small business dependent on the reliability of your Internet connection.
 When it's offline, you're offline.
+If your internet service suffers from frequent outages or slow speeds cloud computing may not be suitable for your business.
 And even the most reliable cloud computing service providers suffer server outages now and again.
-(See Cloud Computing Service Outages in 2011 (About.com New Tech).)
+(See The 10 Biggest Cloud Outages of 2013.)

 2) Security issues.
 How safe is your data?
 Cloud computing means Internet computing.
 So you should not be using cloud computing applications that involve using or storing data that you are not comfortable having on the Internet.
-That being said, established, reliable cloud computing vendors will have the latest, most sophisticated data security systems possible as they want your business and realize that data security is a big concern.
+Established cloud computing vendors have gone to great lengths to promote the idea that they have the latest, most sophisticated data security systems possible as they want your business and realize that data security is a big concern; however, their credibility in this regard has suffered greatly in the wake of the recent NSA snooping scandals.

 3) Cost.
 At first glance, a cloud computing application may appear to be a lot cheaper than a particular software solution installed and run in-house, but you need to be sure you're comparing apples and apples.
 Does the cloud application have all the features that the software does and if not, are the missing features important to you?